vinod-amagi/amgdoc/metadata/ingest.md

 ### Push

-In this method, customers are provided all four methods for ingesting metadata to Amagi Metadata Service.
+In this method, content providers are provided all four methods for ingesting metadata to Amagi Metadata Service.
 The input metadata formats are published and maintained by Amagi Metadata service.
 These formats are available here (TBD).

 These methods are: